awsdocs/aws-app-mesh-user-guide/doc_source/appmesh-getting-started.md

 ## Scenario<a name="scenario"></a>

-To illustrate how to use App Mesh , assume that have an application with the following characteristics:
+To illustrate how to use App Mesh, assume that you have an application with the following characteristics:
 + Includes two services named `serviceA` and `serviceB`\.
 + Both services are registered to a namespace named `apps.local`\.
 + `ServiceA` communicates with `serviceB` over HTTP/2, port 80\.